Design History File (DHF) for Medical Devices

 Why QMS and FDA Alignment Matters for DHF

-- Faster regulatory approvals (510(k), PMA, CE Marking).
+- Faster regulatory approvals such as 510(k), PMA, and CE Marking.

-- Fewer risks of non-compliance during inspections.
+- Reduced risk of non-compliance during FDA or Notified Body inspections.

-- Higher product safety and reliability.
+- Improved product safety, performance, and reliability.

-- A sustainable, audit-ready documentation system.
+- A sustainable, audit-ready documentation framework across the product lifecycle.

 Our DHF Consulting Services